-(Reading Standards, Craft & Structure, Strands 4-5 and Integration of Knowledge & Ideas, Strand 7) Before introducing this book to students, you may wish to develop background knowledge and promote anticipation by posing questions such as the following:
+(Reading Standards, Craft & Structure, Strand 5 and Integration of Knowledge & Ideas, Strand 7)

+Before introducing this book to students, you may wish to develop background and promote anticipation by posing questions such as the following:

-- 1. Take a look at the front and back covers.
+- Take a look at the front and back covers.
 Take a picture walk.
 Ask students to make a prediction.
 Do you think this book will be fiction or nonfiction?
-What makes you think so?
+Why?
 What clues do the author and illustrators give to help you know whether this book will be fiction or nonfiction? - 2.
 What do you know about poetry?
 What are the typical text features of poetry?
 Are all poems written in the same format?
 Do all poems have to rhyme?
 What are some things that you might not find in poetry? - 3.
-Why do you think some authors write books using poetry?
+Why do you think some authors write in verse?
 How do you think their reasons differ from authors who write prose? - 4.
 What do you know about museums?
 Have you ever been to a museum?
 If so, where?
 What did you see there?
 What are some different types of museums?
 Why do you think they are important? - 5.
 What do you know about national parks or historic landmarks in the United States?
 Have you ever visited a national park or national landmark?
 If so, where?
-What makes these places special? - 6.
+What makes these places special?
+Why do we have certain places designated as historic or protected?
+What characteristics do you think a place needs to earn protected, treasured significance? - 6.
 What makes a place special?
-Describe a place that has special meaning to you and why. - 7.
-Why do you think I chose this book for us to read today?
+Describe a place that has special meaning to you and why.